49th New York Infantry Regiment

 The 49th New York Infantry Regiment was an infantry regiment in the Union Army during the American Civil War.

 Service

-The 49th New York Infantry was organized at Buffalo, New York and mustered in for three years service on September 18, 1861 under the command of Colonel Daniel D. Bidwell.
+The 49th New York Infantry was organized at Buffalo, New York and mustered in for three years service on September 18, 1861, under the command of Colonel Daniel D. Bidwell, an attorney from Buffalo.

 The regiment was attached to Stevens' 3rd Brigade, W. F. Smith's Division, Army of the Potomac, to March 1862.
 3rd Brigade, 2nd Division, IV Corps, Army of the Potomac, to May 1862.
 3rd Brigade, 2nd Division, VI Corps, Army of the Potomac, and Army of the Shenandoah, to June 1865.

 The 49th New York Infantry mustered out of service on June 27, 1865.